AdrienDeschampsAU/BeauAMP/README.md

 The produced database is directly available on [Zenodo](https://doi.org/10.5281/zenodo.10980643).
 The detail of this processing are described in the following article [[D’23]](#references)

+This work was conducted in the framework of the DeCoMaP ANR project (Detection of corruption in public procurement markets -- ANR-19-CE38-0004).

 # Organization
 This repository is composed of the following elements:
 XXX